 Please note: In YaySMTP you won’t have to leave the current page or reload the settings page when you click Send a test email.
 This is a handy built-in feature that every WordPress user love.

 Many sites have to deal with WordPress mailing problems.
 These issues can be rather expensive for eCommerce websites and other online businesses, so it is worth using an SMTP provider.
 There are many reasons why sending email issues may arise, but the solution provided will definitely help improve email deliverability.

 There are, of course, plenty of other options and email providers available.
 Still, I wanted to provide an approach that people with varying levels of WordPress knowledge and experience can easily implement.
-And advanced users can configure additional options based around SMTP servers, SMTP ports, and email addresses.
+And advanced users can configure additional options based on SMTP servers, SMTP ports, and email addresses.

 WP Mail SMTP – YaySMTP plugin lets you resolve the issue with emails not being delivered.
-For no code people, it eliminates the need for a technical understanding of email services.
+For no-code people, it eliminates the need for a technical understanding of email services.
 All you need to do is configure settings and save changes.
 The issue of WordPress not sending emails is a thing of the past!